The 2026 Senate map is tough for Democrats, but Republicans have their own headaches - WTOP News

 WASHINGTON (AP) — Republicans are encountering early headaches in Senate races viewed as pivotal to maintaining the party’s majority in next year’s midterm elections, with recruitment failures, open primaries, infighting and a president who has been sitting on the sidelines.

 Democrats still face an uphill battle.
-They need to net four seats to retake the majority, and most of the 2026 contests are in states that Republican President Donald Trump easily won last November.
+They needs to net four seats to retake the majority, and most of the 2026 contests are in states that Republican President Donald Trump easily won in November.

 But Democrats see reasons for hope in Republicans’ challenges.
 They include a nasty primary in Texas that could jeopardize a seat Republicans have held for decades.
-In North Carolina and Georgia, the GOP still lacks a clear field of candidates.
-Trump’s influence dials up the uncertainty as he decides whether to flex his influential endorsement to stave off intraparty fights.
+In North Carolina and Georgia, the party lacks a clear field of candidates.
+Trump’s influence dials up the uncertainty in several states as he decides whether to flex his influential endorsement to stave off intraparty fights.

-Republicans stress that it remains early in the election cycle and say there is still plenty of time for candidates to establish themselves and Trump to wade in.
-The president, said White House political director James Blair, has been working closely with Senate Majority Leader John Thune, R-S.D.
+Republicans stress that it remains early in the cycle and say there is plenty of time left for candidates to establish themselves and Trump to wade in.

-“I won’t get ahead of the president but look, him and leader Thune have been very aligned.
-I expect them to be aligned and work closely.” he said.

-Trump’s timing, allies say, also reflects the far more disciplined approach by him and his political operation, which are determined for Republicans to gain seats in both the Senate and the House.

 An ugly Texas brawl